Samhain – Present Day

 ‘That Zara?
 Why’s she so stuck-up?’

 ‘Thinks she’s special, being the Squire’s daughter.
 Leader of the pack.
 As shallow as piss on concrete.
 Bunch of airheads.
 If it doesn’t involve pointing their phones at themselves, and pouting, they’re not interested.’

 ‘I feel sorry for them.’

 ‘Because it’s not much of a life is it?
-When all that matters is fitting in?’
+When all that matters is looking good and fitting in?’

 ‘They’ve seen you every morning walking to school, with your nose in a book.
 Call you the Geek, you know, behind your back?’

 ‘I don’t care, I’d rather that than follow the crowd.
 We’re the same.
-You’re different.
-You’re like me.
-We don’t belong.’
+We’re both different.’